samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 * If USBToolBox.kext (with UTBMap.kext), or USBMap.kext are present/turned on in your config, this USB mapping will be ignored by macOS.
 * This SSDT is **not necessary**, but useful if you want to share your config and prefer having USBMap.kext.
 USBMap.kext is SMBIOS dependent, if someone tries your config and changes the SMBIOS, this SSDT will be the fallback USB Map.
 * Information might be too vague, this guide assumes you understand basic ACPI writing.
+* Feel free to pull a PR to reword this readme file, it is still quite hard to understand.